davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 ---
 layout: post
-title: Using Acquire and Release Semantics
+title: Making Sense of Memory Order
 author: Dave
 draft: true
 ---

-"Memory ordering semantics" like *acquire* and *release* are confusing.
+One of my favorite undergrad classes was a course called *Multiprocessor Synchronization*, a class based on the (what I consder to be) seminal *Art of Multiprocessor Programming* text, taught by the book's author.
+It was a fun mix of theory and practice, starting with a theoretical framework that motivates the need for 'strong' consensus priitives like atomic memory operations, and finally moving into the internal designs of locks and lock-free data structures.
+The problems required careful thinking and bending intuition, but ultimately could be stated clearly and and solved in simple, orderly ways.

+Then I tried applying this stuff in C, and found out why this course was given in Java. 🙂

+Moving from managed to native, I expected to have a harder time for not having a garbage collector; I did not expect to have my entire model of multithreading turned upside down!
+You see, Java goes to some length to hide weird stuff your hardware does under the hood, and when you're working in a native language like C, C++ or Rust, you're not insulated from anything.

+My goal of this post is to introduce you to the "other half" of lock-free programming &mdash; the one you only get to see when you move down into native languages, and one you don't typically see discussed in textbooks or classrooms.
+I want to introduce you to the problems of *memory order*.

+In order to have something to build to, this post will focus on *acquire and release semantics*.
 Plenty of people who are perfectly competent at writing lock-free code in native languages like C, C++ or Rust, don't fully get what these things do or when to use them.
-I'm hoping this post can help clear up some of the confusion.

 I think you'll know everything you need about these things once you can answer this question:

 <center><i>What</i> is being acquired and released?</center>

 The short answer is *ownership of other memory*.
 But I'm guessing that leaves you with more questions than answers!
-Let's back it up ... a lot.
-In figuring out how these acquire-release things are supposed to help us, we might find ourselves questioning our most basic assumptions of  how computers run code.
-It'll be a long climb, but I think you'll like the view from the top!
+So let's get started.
+It'll be a long climb, but I think you'll like the view from the top.

 Read this in your best [Gilfoyle](https://www.hbo.com/silicon-valley/cast-and-crew/bertram-gilfoyle) impression: *If memory worked the way you thought it did, you'd never need to acquire or release anything.
 Unfortunately, memory doesn't work the way you think it does.*